webpro-nl/knip/packages/docs/src/content/docs/features/reporters.md

 ### Local

-Pass `--reporter ./my-reporter`, with the default export of that module having this interface:
+The default export of the reporter should be a function with this interface:

 ```ts
 type Reporter = async (options: ReporterOptions) => void;